lucyr233/intern_gtfs_rt/README.md

-# intern_gtfs_rt
+Project Title

-part of the real time gtfs project for public transportation
+part of the gtfs realtime project, this project can only be applied on specific JSON input from certain API

+Prerequisites
+python 2.7
+protocol buffer
+google transit realtime gtfs

+Authors
+Ehab Ebeid
+Huixin Rao